 - Teresa Hubbard, Professor

 Students studying Print explore a variety of technical, formal, and conceptual approaches.
 Rather than a single specialization, students gain experience with a variety of print processes.
 Embracing an interdisciplinary approach to production, students learn the fundamentals of the medium and experiment—pushing the boundaries of print media.
+This area is home to the vibrant Guest Artist in Print Program (GAPP), which invites contemporary artists working in print media for a one week residency in the print shops to develop a new project with the assistance of Print faculty and students.
+Visiting artists also present a public lecture and directly engage with undergraduate and graduate students through studio visits, workshops, and/or class visits.

 Sculpture & Extended Media provides students with a broad range of opportunities to develop their technical and conceptual skills within the expanded field of sculpture.
 The strength of the faculty rests on their ability to draw from a deep well of knowledge and experience to provide new ways of thinking about emerging perspectives in art and culture.
 The primary goal of Sculpture & Extended Media is to facilitate—through critique and dialogue—a creative exploration of the material world for expressive possibilities.